overhangio/tutor-figures/README.rst

     :alt: E-ducation
     :target: https://www.e-ducation.cn/

-This plugin was developed with support from `E-ducation <https://www.e-ducation.cn/>`_.
-Thanks!
+This plugin was developed and open sourced to the community thanks to the generous support of `E-ducation <https://www.e-ducation.cn/>`_.
+Thank you!

 Installation
 ------------